Suzaku Kururugi: In Code Geass: Lelouch of the Rebellion

-Second season (R2)

 In the second season, Suzaku receives a promotion into the Knights of the Round, the most powerful order of warriors in the Britannian Empire, as a reward for capturing Zero.
 He intends to become the Knight of One, which will allow him to rule Area 11 by his choosing.
 Suzaku and the other Knights of the Round watch as Zero announces that he will continue his plans to create the United States of Japan.
 Suzaku returns to Area 11 as a student in Ashford Academy to discover if Lelouch has regained his memories of being Zero.
-Zero later unexpectedly announces that he will accept Nunnally's offer in exchange for exile; this is revealed to be a clever ruse when Zero has all one million Elevens participating dress exactly like him, leaving Suzaku no choice but to exile the entire group to prevent another massacre.

-Suzaku is deployed to the Chinese Federation's capital, where the First Prince of Britannia and the Empress Tianzi are to be wed; however, Zero kidnaps the Empress during the ceremony.
-Britannian aid is requested in recovering the Empress, and Suzaku personally has Kallen Stadtfeld transferred into Britannian custody before heading into the battle.
-Suzaku goes to confront Lelouch personally and discovers that the Intelligence Agency is under the effect of Geass, confirming that Lelouch has regained his memories.

 After the creation of the United Federation of Nations is cut short by the Emperor's appearance, Suzaku is contacted by a desperate Lelouch, who asks him to protect Nunnally from the Emperor.
 Suzaku agrees to his request, but only if Lelouch meets him alone at the Kururugi shrine.
-The meeting goes well at first and Suzaku decides to help him if Lelouch ends his war, but Schneizel's unexpected attempt to arrest Lelouch makes him believe Suzaku went back on his word.
-During the second battle of Tokyo, Suzaku is attacked by Guilford under the influence of Lelouch's Geass and Jeremiah Gottwald who Lelouch convinced to join the Black Knights.
+The meeting goes well at first, and Suzaku decides to help him if Lelouch ends his war, but Schneizel's unexpected attempt to arrest Lelouch makes him believe Suzaku went back on his word.
+During the second battle of Tokyo, Suzaku is attacked by Guilford under the influence of Lelouch's Geass and Jeremiah Gottwald, whom Lelouch convinced to join the Black Knights.
 Though both are drawn away from Suzaku, he is forced to battle Kallen in her improved Guren.
-Suzaku's Geass command forces him to use the F.L.E.I.J.A. bomb, hitting hits the government complex, wiping out the entire government building and most of the surrounding area.
+Suzaku's Geass command forces him to use the F.L.E.I.J.A. bomb, hitting the government complex, wiping out the entire government building and most of the surrounding area.